Healthy Crock Pot Chili Recipe

 If you love this recipe as much as I do, please write a five-star review in the comment section below (or on Pinterest with the “tried it” button – you can now add pictures into reviews, too!), and be sure to help me share on facebook!

-This hearty chili is thick, flavorful and can be made to suit a gluten free, keto, paleo, or whole 30 diet.
+This hearty crockpot chili recipe is thick, flavorful and can be made to suit a gluten free, keto, paleo, or whole 30 diet.
 Talk about the perfect comfort food!!

 Crock Pot Chili

-Crock Pot Chili is thick, hearty, and full of flavor!
+This Crock Pot Chili is thick, hearty, and full of flavor.
+And a much healthier version!

 Give me a rating:)